fmfi-svt-deadlock/reader-sw/docs/architecture/index.md

 even request sending a message if another message is being sent just now.
 Most fitting communication mechanism for this particular task is the Mailbox construct.

-### RFID Card Task

-This task is responsible for polling for RFID Cards.
-When it finds a card, it sends a message to the Master Task with info about the card it found.

-### Communication Receiver Task and Communication Transmitter Task

-These tasks are responsible for constructing and transmitting (resp. receiving and deconstructing) messages according to the Reader<->Controller communication protocol and keeping the link open.

-### User Interface Task

-This task is responsible for updating the user interface of the Reader.

-### Master Task

-This task orchestrates all other tasks.

 Watchdog
 --------